 Juicy Burger Recipe – So Simple & Delicious!

-For more awesome burger recipes, be sure to try my Vegan Spicy Black Bean Burger Recipe and Zucchini Turkey Burgers too.
-Or visit this post to find more Healthy Summer Dinner Recipes!
+For more burger night ideas, try my Vegan Spicy Black Bean Burgers, Zucchini Turkey Burgers, or browse my Healthy Summer Dinner Recipes!

 Ingredient Notes